kslides/kslides/README.md

 * A `presentationConfig{}` block specifies presentation-specific configuration values and has these [options](https://github.com/kslides/kslides/blob/master/kslides-core/src/main/kotlin/com/kslides/config/PresentationConfig.kt).
-These values override those specified in _kslides.presentationConfig{}_.
+This block overrides the values specified in _kslides.presentationConfig{}_.

-* A `css{}` block applies to this specific presentation and includes Kotlin [CSS DSL](https://ktor.io/docs/css-dsl.html) calls.
+* A `css{}` block applies to this specific presentation and uses Kotlin [CSS DSL](https://ktor.io/docs/css-dsl.html) calls.
 CSS can also be specified using raw CSS strings.
 A combination of the two approaches is also allowed.

 Unlike CSS values in HTML files, which must be specified in the _head_, `css{}` blocks can be placed throughout a presentation in kslides.
-It is convenient to have the CSS values above the code in the slides where they are referenced.
+It is convenient to have the CSS values near code in the slides where they are referenced.

 ### markdownSlide, htmlSlide, and dslSlide Blocks